 Behavioral therapy Behavioral therapy Extraordinary advances have been made in the treatment of mental illness.
 As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
 Most treatment... read more is used most often.
 It involves not allowing children to miss school.
 Absence makes them even more reluctant to attend school.

-If behavioral therapy is ineffective or children will not participate in it, a drug that can reduce anxiety, such as a selective serotonin reuptake inhibitor Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRI), may help.
-The drug may reduce anxiety enough to enable children to participate in behavioral therapy.
+If behavioral therapy is ineffective or children will not participate in it, a medication that can reduce anxiety, such as a selective serotonin reuptake inhibitor Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRI), may help.
+The medication may reduce anxiety enough to enable children to participate in behavioral therapy.